keithalewis/math/ep.md

 The first order condition ${0 = -\lambda x - \mu E[X]}$ gives $x = (-\mu/\lambda)E[X]$.
 The first order contitions ${0 = \zeta^*x - 1}$, and ${0 = \zeta^*E[X] - r}$
 show ${1 = (-\mu/\lambda)r}$ so ${x = (1/r)E[X]}$.
-This is a special case of the condition for a one-period model to be (arbitrage-free)[#FTAP].
+This is a special case of the condition for a one-period model to be [arbitrage-free](#ftap).

 There may be two independent portfolios having variance zero.
 If they have different returns then arbitrage exists.
 If they have the same